RobTillaart/Currency/README.md

 ### Symbols

-Not all codes work on all platforms, so you need to test for your platform.
+Not all symbol codes work on all platforms, so you need to test for your platform.

 |  name              |  sign  |  code        |  Notes  |
 |:-------------------|:------:|:-------------|:--------|